happy-yudetamago/yudetamago-esp-wroom-32/README.md

 #### synopsis

 ```
-ota <url>
+ota <firmware url> <md5 url>
 ```

-url : The esp32 FW bin URL.
-The default is Yudetamago newest bin.
+firmware url : The esp32 FW bin URL.
+               If <firmware url> is not specifed, <firmware url> is Yudetamago newest bin. md5 url      : The esp32 FW bin MD5 URL.
+               If <firmware url> is not specifed, <md5 url> is Yudetamago newest md5.
+               If <firmware url> and <md5 url> is not specifed, ota do not use md5.

 #### example